 An average of about 6,500 grill fires occur each year, most often between the months of May and August.
+Which is a lot.
 If you are planning on grilling this Fourth of July weekend, make sure you follow these simple tips to protect your home and prevent accidents.

 - Position your grill a safe distance away from your home or any building, branches and play areas.